iRNA-COSI/APAeval/benchmarking_workflows/quantification/README.md

 *OpenEBench compatible Nextflow workflow for assessment of a bioinformatics tool's performance in **quantifying poly(A) site usage** from RNA-seq data*
 ___

-This README describes the APAeval **(absolute) quantification** summary workflow.
-For a more general introduction to summary workflows see [the main summary workflow `README.md`][readme-swf].
+This README describes the APAeval **(absolute) quantification** benchmarking workflow.
+For a more general introduction to benchmarking workflows see [the main benchmarking workflow `README.md`][readme-swf].
 For the specification of metrics, in- and output file formats, see [the quantification benchmarks specification][q-spec].

 - [(File) naming requirements](#file-naming-requirements)
 - [Description of steps](#description-of-steps)